nightscout/nightscout.github.io/docs/nightscout/database.md

 **Pros**:
 * Simple to create
 * Less overhead than Atlas (more space)
-* A small database fits in the Hobby plan without additional charges

 **Cons**:
+* Requires a 5$/month hobby plan as billing starting amount
 * Running a database together with a Railway Nightscout site will increase billing above ~200MiB used
 * Simple Mongo 4.4 database
 +++